 When we are down, it is hard for us to think of things to be grateful for.
 This is when this list comes to the rescue.
 Make your gratitude list and fill it up every day.
 Daily writing of your gratitude will change your life in just 3 weeks.

-How to write your gratitude list
+How to write your list of things to be grateful for

 - Commit to doing this for the next 3 weeks.